J-Hoskin/CJ4-Extended/README.md

 - Static airport charting functionality (first of its kind?)
 - Flight log FMS page (Take-off time, time en-route, esitmated landing time, used fuel)
 - Fixed FMS styling bugs
-- UTC clock functionality on MFD and PFD
+- UTC clock and RAT functionality on MFD and PFD
+- Significant fuel performance improvements

 If you have knowledge around the systems in the CJ4 and would like to contribute, please contact me on Discord at Hosky#6451.
 If you would like to contribute to development, feel free to submit a pull request.
 A list of features can be found in the 'Issues' tab.